Ireanuoluwa/Crack-detection-using-deep-learning/README.md

-# Crack-detection-using-deep-learning
+## Crack detection using Deep Learning
-A project developed with the PyTorch framework to detect cracks in images using the ResNet-18 model.
-It showcases the effectiveness of deep learning techniques in crack detection tasks.
+This repository contains a deep learning project developed as the final assignment for the IBM Engineering Specialization on Coursera.
+The project focuses on detecting cracks in images using the PyTorch Framework, utilizing the ResNet-18 model.
+It includes the code and dataset necessary for implementing crack detection using deep learning